meetmali/Machine-Learning-Lab/README.md

-missing variavble is there or not? what is the percentile of the data? how you will do the preprossing?
+missing variavble is there or not? what is the percentile of the data? how you will do the preprossing? name 10 dataset which are very famous, also tell it's repo name?

 What Library are you choosing?
 Numpy